-- Primary Care Physician (PCP).
-A Network Physician that you choose to be responsible for providing or coordinating your care - responsible for providing or coordinating your care. - Recreational Therapy.
+Primary Care Physician (PCP).
+A Network Physician that you choose to be responsible for providing or coordinating your care.

+Recreational Therapy.
 Non-covered inpatient or outpatient recreational activities that may serve a therapeutic purpose.
 Examples are:

-Camp or camping events.
+- Camp or camping events.

-Sports or sporting events.
+- Sports or sporting events.

-Horseback riding.
+- Horseback riding.

-Art therapy services or art instruction.
+- Art therapy services or art instruction.

-Music therapy services or music instruction.
+- Music therapy services or music instruction.

-Boating or other recreational activities.
+- Boating or other recreational activities.